 |Massive Machine-Type Communications (mMTC)||E-health, transport & logistics, environmental monitoring, smart energy networks, smart agriculture, smart retail|

 Enhanced Mobile Broadband (eMBB)

 eMBB is an evolution of existing wireless broadband access services, with an emphasis on greater speed for consumer needs.

 Key network requirements: data transmission speed up to 20 Gbps and latency less than 7 ms.

 - Support for large numbers of subscribers in a single location

 Ultra-Reliable and Low-Latency Communications (URLLC)

-URLLC may have an outsize impact on manufacturing, transport, healthcare, and commerce.
-URLLC services are subject to strict requirements regarding network reliability and quality, prioritizing low latency, reliability, and low probability of error in data transmission.
+Quick and consistent data transmission is attractive to manufacturing, transport, healthcare, and other industries.
+URLLC services have strict requirements regarding network reliability and quality, prioritizing low latency, reliability, and low probability of error.

-Key network requirements: probability of error from 10-5 to 10-8, latency less than 3 ms.
+Key network requirements: probability of error from 10–5 to 10–8 and latency less than 3 ms.